 The definition of intangible assets is an asset that lacks physical substance.
 It means that you can not touch or pick it up.

-Examples are Goodwill, patents, trademarks, and copyrights.
-A tangible Asset has a physical nature and can include, buildings, vehicles, equipment, and stock.
+Examples are goodwill, patents, trademarks, and copyrights.
+A tangible Asset has a physical nature and can include buildings, vehicles, equipment, and stock.

 Intangible Assets Balance Sheet

-They are normally listed on the balance sheet as part of the assets of the business.
+They are typically listed on the balance sheet as part of the assets of the business.
 The total of fixed assets and intangible assets equals the value of all the assets in the business.